Georgia Tenancy Explained

 Alternatively, property owners may choose to hold title as Joint Tenants with Rights of Survivorship where the interest of any co-tenant will automatically transfer on death to the remaining co-tenant(s).
 This type of joint tenancy is commonly used as an estate planning tool in properties owned by married couples.
 Although not restricted just to married couples, survivorship rights are useful where the intent is, should any co-tenant pass away, that interest should go to the surviving co-tenant(s).
 In Georgia, the benefit of a joint tenancy is entirely avoiding the probate process.

-Other Tenancy
+Other Tenancy Types

 "Tenants by the Entirety" and